 I don’t travel with any anti-diarrhoea pills.
 If there’s a bug in my stomach, I want to let it out, as unpleasant as that is.
 I know this is not ideal if you’re on a safari truck all day so you may think differently.
 However, I tend to pack some more natural items like marshmallows that are known to add a bit of ‘gelling’ to your stomach without stopping your toilet trips entirely.
 This list might also help.

 I also eat a lot of pro-biotics before a trip (yoghurt mostly) and pack peppermint pills to soothe any low-grade troubles.

 What I pack: a small travel pill box like this one lets me fit most of my essential items into a small pack.

 A lot of safari trucks are open-sided and at the end of a long game drive, you’re unlikely to be able to get a brush through your hair even with it tied back.
 Go for braids and you stand a much better chance of not having to cut the knots out.

 I don’t know about you but my head gets sore if I have too many knots in my hair.
 Also, who wants to look like a cave lady when they sit down to lunch/pose for a photo?
 At toilet stops I pull out my travel hairbrush and keep my long hair under control.

 What I pack: I love my round folding travel hairbrush that includes a mirror.
 I’ve had it for about 3 years and it’s still going (I have given it a good clean in between, don’t worry).

 Avoid hair problems, protect your head from the sun and/or keep the dust from your throat with a multi-function head/neck band.
-This is one of the items I really regret not having on my safari packing list on my last trip.
+This is one of the items I really regret not packing list on my last trip.

 Buying tip: go for a thin material like this one – you won’t be needing a thermal version in Africa